A bequest in your will is one way to make a significant and lasting legacy to the College.

 It is essential that you have a Will.
 Surprisingly, many do not.
 Making or revising a Will is neither difficult nor expensive.
 If you have already made your Will, you or your solicitor can prepare a codicil, which is a simple and inexpensive amendment.
 The Waverley College Development Office has a codicil form professionally drafted for this purpose, which can be downloaded below.
 A Will is a very personal statement.
 We recommend that you consult with your solicitor before either writing a new Will or updating your existing one.

-When considering a bequest, we encourage you to discuss your plans with a member of our Development team, who will be delighted to share with you the College’s long term plans and clarify how your bequest will ensure Waverley’s future.
-Please call 02 9369 0773 or email email@example.com
+When considering a bequest, we encourage you to discuss your plans with a member of our Development team, who will be delighted to share with you the College’s long-term plans and clarify how your bequest will ensure Waverley’s future.
+Please email email@example.com